How to Build a Budget Racecar

 The Process

-You can easily see the different in thickness between the new and old sway bar.
+Thickness difference between the new and old sway bar.

-Riley double-checked the brake work.
+Riley double-checking the brake work.

 The Next Steps